Making the interior journey into authenticity and wholeness is not easy. But could we also be making it even more difficult than it has to be?

 And all of a sudden, that gloom just lifted.
 I suddenly was just filled with hope.
-I realized that I needn't berate; I needn’t be scolding myself.
+I realized that I needn't berate myself; I needn’t be scolding myself.
 In fact, I should be cheering myself on – I should be encouraging myself, you know?
 And telling myself: Ann, that's okay.
 We're going to start anew right now.
-You know, we're not going to hold a mistake against ourself.
+You know, we're not going to hold that mistake against ourself.

 [00:09:52] 2.
 UNREALISTIC EXPECTATIONS

 So, oftentimes I would come across someone who has recently decided that it's important to make this interior journey, right?
 It's this “aha!” moment – they didn't realize it before and now they do, and they're committed.
 They want to make a commitment and they’re eager and they're passionate – and all that is wonderful, right?